 The maid that appears on top of the shoggoth, like the maids that appear in episode 11 at 12:00, is based on an illustration on page 271 of volume 6 of the "Haiyore!
 Nyaruko-san" light novel.
 Image for reference:

-In addition to the visual similarity, the connection is made explicit by the following dialogue on page 270 of volume 6 of the "Haiyore!
+In addition to the visual similarity, the connection is made clear by the following dialogue on page 270 of volume 6 of the "Haiyore!
 Nyaruko-san" light novel.S5 When Cthune (クー音 Kuune), Cthuko's cousin, shows off what she bought, she says,

 Nyaruko's transformation pose is mimicking Kamen Rider X's "Dai Henshin" (大変身), or "Great Transformation", that he uses starting from episode 28 of "Kamen Rider X".S3 Images for reference: